Groups & Factions

 • Weekly Worker (newspaper)

-• Communist Platform (front/operating name within Your Party and previously in Left Unity)
+• Communist Platform (sometimes front/operating name within Your Party and previously in Left Unity)

 • Communist Forum (weekly livestream)